laborb/statamic-notifications-channel/README.md

 You can enable/disable all notifications and enable/disable the built in logging function in the `Settings` tab.

-In the `Notification channels` tab you can add notification channels with the according settings on email address or webhook URLs.
+In the `Notifications channels` tab you can add notifications channels with the according settings on email address or webhook URLs.

 All settings are displayed as normal Statamic blueprints would be.